Celebrating

 Visit our image library to:

-• Relive the months of training and preparation
+• Relive the months of training and preparation.

 • the launch, fight for retrieval and loss;

-• the recovery, nearly 38 years after it was lost to the depths of the Atlantic Ocean, and the restoration by SpaceWorks, a division of the Cosmosphere.
+• The recovery, nearly 38 years after it was lost to the depths of the Atlantic Ocean, and the restoration by SpaceWorks, a division of the Cosmosphere.

 Credit: NASA and Cosmosphere